 Look out for our newsletters in your inbox soon.

-The medieval village of Conques lies in the heart of the Dourdou Valley, with its main attraction the Abbey of Saint Foy, named after a 4th century martyr whose remains were held here until they were stolen by a monk some 500 years later.
-It’s made up of an attractive gathering of rustic stone-built and timber framed houses roofed with limestone slates, with the remains of its fortifications, including a great medieval gateway still standing.
-Don’t miss visiting its internationally renowned Treasure of Goldsmith Art, featuring the extraordinary statue-reliquary “Majesty of St-Foy” as well as numerous other reliquaries that date from Caroligian times to the 19th century.
+The medieval village of Conques lies in the heart of the Dourdou Valley, with its main attraction the Abbey of Saint Foy, named after a 4th-century martyr whose remains were held here until they were stolen by a monk some 500 years later.
+It’s made up of an attractive gathering of rustic stone-built and timber-framed houses roofed with limestone slates, with the remains of its fortifications, including a great medieval gateway, still standing.
+Don’t miss visiting its internationally renowned Treasure of Goldsmith Art, featuring the extraordinary statue-reliquary “Majesty of St-Foy” as well as numerous other reliquaries that date from Carolingian times to the 19th century.

 Wissant is a lovely, scenic port town with one of the most beautiful beaches in the north of France, known as a mecca for French surfing due to frequent high winds and big waves.
 While the sand and the sea are the main attraction, its church of St. Nicholas dates back to the 15th century, and you’ll also find two 17th-century fortified manor houses along with a number of fabulous eateries like le Green Bistro and La Chaloupe.

-Maincy, set in the Almont Valley, is the home of the 17th century masterpiece, Chateau de Vaux-le-Vicomte, which hosted reality television show, “Australia’s Next Top Model,” in 2011.
+Maincy, set in the Almont Valley, is the home of the 17th-century masterpiece, Chateau de Vaux-le-Vicomte.
 It was built for Nicholas Fouquet, who brought together the finest artists of his time, including architect Louis Le Vau, decorator Charles Le Brun and gardener Andre Le Notre, arousing even the envy of King Louis XIV.
 Its magnificent gardens are said to exemplify perfection in the art of French-style gardens.
 Flower beds and box trees are laid out in arabesques, while fountains are set within symmetrical ornamental pools.

 Perched on a hilltop, this charming village in Burgundy may now best be known as the setting for Johnny Depp’s 2000 film, “Chocolat.”
-Not only is it one of the most picturesque towns in France, it’s one of the best smelling, with a scent of anise wafting throughout its streets.
-Discover its gates and fortifications as well as attractive architecture of small businesses like glassmakers, weavers, tin potters, millers and wine makers, bay windows of ancient shops, streets and narrow alleyways lined with bourgeois residences featuring staircase turrets.
+Not only is it one of the most picturesque towns in France, but it’s also one of the best smelling, with the scent of anise wafting throughout its streets.
+Discover its gates and fortifications as well as the attractive architecture of small businesses like glassmakers, weavers, tin potters, millers and winemakers, bay windows of ancient shops, streets and narrow alleyways lined with bourgeois residences featuring staircase turrets.

 Veules-les-Roses, situated in the Normandy region in the north of France, has long been a magnet for artists and writers, attracting the likes of Victor Hugo with its seaside air.
-This small village featuring thatched cottages and 19th century sea-bathing villas along with brilliant roses blooming on every corner during the summer months, is home to only about 600, but offers a number of attractions with its rich history that dates back to the 3rd century.
+This small village, featuring thatched cottages and 19th-century sea-bathing villas, is home to only about 600 but offers a number of attractions with its rich history that dates back to the 3rd century.
 A picturesque seafront includes a promenade and pier offering fishing and a number of other activities.

-The well-preserved 13th century village of Colmar is often referred to as “Little Venice,” with its waterways winding through medieval streets.
+The well-preserved 13th-century village of Colmar is a storybook town in France often referred to as “Little Venice,” with its waterways winding through medieval streets.
 It’s also considered the capital of wine in the district, well-known for its exquisite aromas.
 With French and German influences, visitors can enjoy a variety of cuisine.
 Bakeries here often serve kugelhopf along with croissants, while restaurants might specialize in sauerkraut and foie gras.
 Its diversity can also be seen in its architecture, with everything from French Neo-Baroque to German Gothic styles.

 This exquisite village gets its name from Saint Ronan, the hermit who founded the town in the 10th century.
 It was once a major center for woven linens, required for sails by the French, Spanish and English Navies.
 As a result, you’ll find that the village is filled with many outstanding examples of Breton architecture, including many grand houses with dormer windows, dating largely from the 18th century, built with the help of wealthy sail merchants.
 When sails died out and trade dried up, Locronan stayed trapped in its past.
 The village museum covers the weavers, and the area, in paintings.
 By studying the quality of the opulent architecture, it’s easy to see just how prosperous it once was.